Tee-ball: T-Ball USA Association

 and supports local parks and recreation departments, youth activity clubs and baseball leagues, military bases's youth programs, and independent parent-administered leagues.
 The organization also arranges events, including tee-ball team attendance at Major and Minor League baseball games, and the MLB All-Star Game FanFests.
 Their stylized "T•BALL USA" logo "identifies the projects and programs created to support the national tee ball [sic] constituency and marks licensed and approved products, corporate sponsorships and appropriate alliances."

 In Australia

 Tee-ball is a popular sport for Australian primary school children.
-An estimated 60% of Australian primary schools include Tee-ball in their sports programs and 17,000 children play in organised competitions.
-2017 research found 10.6% of 6–13 year-olds regularly play T-ball, making it the 14th most popular children's sport in Australia.
+An estimated 60% of Australian primary schools include tee-ball in their sports programs and 17,000 children play in organised competitions.
+2017 research found 10.6% of 6–13 year-olds regularly play tee-ball, making it the 14th most popular children's sport in Australia.
 This does not appear to translate into increased participation in baseball and softball which are not popular sports for teenagers older than 14.